The Story Begins . . .

 There is an unintended conservatism in the book.
 When the usurper takes power, there are natural disasters, and many of the protagonists explain this is the wrath of Heaven.
-It is pointed out several times, however, that the Miboshi usurpers are more effective lords and administrators in part because of their instance on education, literacy and record keeping.
+It is pointed out several times, however, that the Miboshi usurpers are more effective lords and administrators in part because of their instance on education, literacy, and record keeping.
 They establish effective courts and adjudicate disputes without resorting to honor-duels and misguided violence.
 The fact that they might be better leaders, though, is discounted because of the way they side with Prince Abbot and support his choice for heir rather than the “true” heir.
-The effect of these arguments is to suggest the status quo, regardless of its morality, oppression or other discrepancies, is the true mandate of Heaven.
-There is doubtlessly more to unpack in this political-philosophical-ethic argument, and a reader would hope it gets explored more as the series continues.
+The effect of these arguments is to suggest the status quo, regardless of its morality, oppression, or other discrepancies, is the true mandate of Heaven.
+There is doubtlessly more to unpack in this political-philosophical-ethical argument, and a reader would hope it gets explored more as the series continues.

 Putting on the Stag Mask

 One issue readers may have is the problem of character names.
-It isn’t the Japanese names or conventions that may prove troublesome, but that some characters have multiple names and earn new ones as they novel progresses.
+It isn’t the Japanese names or conventions that may prove troublesome, but some characters have multiple names and earn new ones as they novel progresses.
 There is a list of characters in the front, but this an imperfect means of keep track of the major and minor personages.
 It doesn’t reach Game of Thrones levels of absurdity, but one wonders if this is a worthwhile authorial choice.

 This is the first volume, but it feels more like an incomplete work that was arbitrarily cut.
 Almost no major plot points are resolved in the course of this novel.
 Even The Fellowship of the Ring, which is conceived as the first part of a whole work, ends at a particular point with specific resolution to plot and character arcs.
 Emperor of the Eight Islands is less strong on this account.
 What is noteworthy about this situation is that Hearn’s Otori books are also a series, yet each tell a complete tale, like Across the Nightingale Floor.

 The Scroll of Heaven